 While Graham’s worldview was to own stocks when others did not, Buffett and Munger built on his principles and applied them to modern markets by buying and owning WONDERFUL companies when others do not.

 In today’s robust economy value investing means remaining patient and investing for the long-term.
 When the market resets itself or makes an untimely dip, solid companies can suffer stock declines and long-term investors can earn excellent value.

-Value investing requires a great knowledge about intrinsic values of companies and allows us to find value at opportune moments in the market.
+Value investing requires great knowledge about the intrinsic values of companies and allows us to find value at opportune moments in the market.

 Value investing has substantially evolved since Ben Graham, Warren Buffett, and Munger’s strategies and will NEVER be dead.
 But it has changed.

-Learn more on how to invest with certainty in the RIGHT business at the RIGHT price from my free ebook download below.
+Learn more on how to invest with certainty in the RIGHT business at the RIGHT price from my Free Guide on How to Pick Stocks below.

 Phil Town is an investment advisor, hedge fund manager, 3x NY Times Best-Selling Author, ex-Grand Canyon river guide, and former Lieutenant in the US Army Special Forces.
 He and his wife, Melissa, share a passion for horses, polo, and eventing.
 Phil’s goal is to help you learn how to invest and achieve financial independence.